george0st/qgate-sln-mlrun/docs/applied-limits.md

 ## CSVSource

 1. CSVSource supports only default CSV setting, it means sep=',' and decimal='.'
-   - in case of different setting, it is better to use Pandas/DataFrame
+   - in case of different setting, it is better to use Pandas/DataFrame source (it has bigger variability)

 ## Others
 1. Not to use the engine `pandas`